darkoverlordofdata/ash.coffee/readme.md

 #Ash.coffee

-A Port of Ash to CoffeeScript
+A Port of the [Ash Framework](http://www.ashframework.org/) to CoffeeScript

 Demo at http://darkoverlordofdata.com/ash.coffee/example.html